nymtech/dev-portal/src/community-resources/community-guides.md

 by No Trust Verify

 >No Trust Verify is a project that aims to build open-source, privacy-enhancing technologies that make it easier to use the Internet securely and anonymously.
-Their focus is on providing tools and services that make it simple for developers to create decentralized applications (dApps) on the Ethereum blockchain that respect users' privacy.
+Their focus is on providing tools and services that make it simple for developers to create decentralized applications (dApps) that respect users' privacy.
 * [Website](https://notrustverify.github.io/awesome-nym/)
 * [GitHub](https://github.com/notrustverify/awesome-nym)